cmdotcom-plugins/cm-plugin-hybridmessaging/README.md

 ## <a name="requestVerificationVoiceCall"></a>requestVerificationVoiceCall(msisdn, successCallback, errorCallback)

 Requests the phone number verification via voice call.
 Typically serves as a fallback in case if the default SMS-based number verification failed e.g. due to network issues.
-The requested voice call, if successful, will provide the same PIN code as was originally send via SMS.
+The requested voice call, if successful, will provide the same PIN code as was originally sent via SMS.

 ### Parameters